unisonweb/unison/docs/birthday-kata.md

   }
 ```

-It would be nice to add some constraints to the email address (like a regex to ensure only valid email addresses can exist) but this is pretty good so far!

 But maybe we can build a little bit toward the future here.
 The prompt told us the future will likely include sending birthday messages via other platforms, like SMS or robocalls.

 Maybe our model should actually be about a `Message` of which there is some relationship with an `Email`.
 One possible way to model this would be